ronanboiteau/NormEZ/README.md

 If you found a bug that isn't listed above in as a known issue, feel free to [create a GitHub issue](https://github.com/ronanboiteau/NormEZ/issues).

+## Enjoying NormEZ?

+Don't forget to leave a [star](https://github.com/ronanboiteau/NormEZ/stargazers) if you like this repository!

 ## Author

 * **Ronan Boiteau** ([GitHub](https://github.com/ronanboiteau) / [LinkedIn](https://www.linkedin.com/in/ronanboiteau/))